gavinlyonsrepo/TM1638plus/README.md

 This library supports the (8 KEY & 8 LED) variant which has 8 LED's and 8 Push buttons, and the (16 KEY QFY) variant which has 16 pushbuttons.
 * Author: Gavin Lyons.
-* Development platform: Tested on Arduino UNO and NANO
+* Development platform: Tested on Arduino UNO,NANO and a Nodemcu ESP8266 ESP-12E module.
+* History: see CHANGELOG.md in extra folder

 Table of contents
 ---------------------------